MarTsou98/sparql-vis-graph/README.md

 # sparql-vis-graph
-Javascript for visualizing query from Sparql.
+Javascript methods for visualizing queries from Sparql.